eloylp/pyddsclient/README.md

 #### Confirming messages

-When you deal with ipcs(inter process comunications) or interdependant operations in different processes, you need to mark the message as "done" or processed for further operations in other processes.
+When you deal with IPC (inter process comunications) or interdependant operations in different processes, you need to mark the message as "done" or processed for further operations in other processes.